inbravo/travel/february-2020/references/check-list/README.md

-## Checks applicable to Enfield Electra 5S 2008 Model
+## Checks applicable to most of the carburetor version of motorcycles
 * Fuel pipe check
 * Battery life check
 * Silencer nut check